 Modern data centers run purely on strategically-designed electrical power and equipment.
 Ergo, the power supply is the most vital resource to focus on in your facility for efficient operations.
 How can you best ensure functionality round-the-clock?

 When efficiency becomes part of the discussion, your chosen power distribution system is the ultimate linchpin.
 A single-phase power system of either 120V or 208V is common in North America.
-Let’s take a closer look at the distinction of single-phase power: 120V low-line vs. 208V high power line.
+Let’s take a closer look at the distinction of single-phase power: 120V vs. 208V.
 Here is an overview of the key differences to keep in mind.

 Single-Phase Power: Voltage Standards